sebschmi/abstract-datastructures-rs/traitgraph/README.md

 [![](https://docs.rs/traitgraph/badge.svg)](https://docs.rs/traitgraph)
 ![](https://github.com/sebschmi/abstract-datastructures-rs/workflows/Tests%20and%20Lints/badge.svg?branch=main)

-A Rust crate to represent and operate on graphs.
+A Rust crate to represent graphs.

 The basic principle of this crate is to define all methods on traits, and then implement these for concrete graph representations.
-The crate mainly builds on top of [petgraph](https://crates.io/crates/petgraph), and might hopefully be included into petgraph at some point.
+Currently, only [petgraph](https://crates.io/crates/petgraph) is supported as a representation.